pangeo-data/awesome-open-climate-science/README.md

 In accordance with the [awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md), we add awesome repositories.
 We are wide open to [contributions](contributing.md) of course!
-Don't hesitate to add your favorite packages by making a [pull request]
+Don't hesitate to add your favorite packages by making a [pull request]!

 ## Contents